khmarbaise/site/blog/_posts/2011/2011-08-11-maven-configuration-for-multipe-environments-ii.md

 how to add dependencies to the generated artifacts depending on the environment.

 The most important problem is: How to get the different artifacts?
 If you have artifacts which are stored in a Maven Repository like Maven Central it is easy to get them.
-Just use the [Maven Dependency Plugin][maven-dependency-pugin] to get the artifacts.
+Just use the [Maven Dependency Plugin][maven-dependency-plugin] to get the artifacts.
 This means you have to add the following to your pom file:

 {% highlight xml linenos %}
 <plugin>